RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 - This model actually doesn't have superposition (!!!)

 ## This Model Doesn't Have Superposition

+> **The TLDR here is that the MLP block's $\text{ReLU}$ non-linearity turns out to be non-critical.** It could have been spurriously helpful, but a model variant with a $\text{ReLU}$-less MLP turned out to grok modulo arithmetic just fine.
+This section goes through the discovery of this fact and argumentation of why it makes sense, but **feel free to skip**.

 In ["Superposition - An Actual Image of Latent Spaces"](/posts/viewing-latent-spaces/), I illustrate how `W_up`, `b_up`, and $\text{ReLU}$ can cleverly segment a subspace into 2 regimes (per MLP dimension) in order to silence all other features except the one we care about: